gorbypark/unisx/README.md

 ## Roadmap (possibly upcoming features, PRs welcome!)

-- Pressable state (hover, pressed, etc) support is accomplished by using Unistyles dynamic functions feature.
-Currently, unisx only supports passing in a single argument, while Unistyle supports arbitrary arguments.
-Unisx could probably be refactor to take this into account and align more closely with Unistyles.
 - It would be nice to have an optional array syntax to apply more than a single style per condition.
 Something like:

 ```javascript